codeLabs-summer2021/3D-Model-World/README.md

 7. **Write a blog/article about your project/what you learned**

-A really great way to stand out and show your skills to potential emplloyers is to publish an article or a tutorial.
+A really great way to stand out and show your skills to potential employers is to publish an article or a tutorial.
 There are a lot of topics throughout this project that would make for good candidates for articles.
 Such as how to build a UI for geolocating 3D models, or the design of your backend, or how you picked the 3D engine based on the strengths and weaknesses of each and the requirements of your project.